hobbit19/Uniswap-trading-client/README.md

 <H2>Author</H2>
 During the latest pandemic I realised that I had time to learn how to code, I decided to do this by making trader-bots in python.
 Other than it being a good exercise, it was/is also very fun and lucrative!
 This is one of my first applications I made, so the documentation is still quite poor with spaghetti-code here and there, but it does what it should do!

-If you feel like meesaging me, this is possible on telegram: unitradergit.

 <br> </br>